If you're a B2B content marketer working in an industry experiencing an economic

 Four, paid promotion is cheaper during a recession because your competitors are doing it

-less.
-And five, content marketing is already slow-burning by nature, which means you really
+burning by nature, which means you really

 don't want to slow that burn any more during a downturn, because the audience just might

-change the channel.
-But despite what I've just told you, I don't necessarily recommend you
+But despite what I've just told you, I don't recommend you just keep doing what you've been

-Reduce Some Of Your Lead-Gen
+Reduce Some of Your Lead-Gen

 I chose this particular phrasing for a reason.
 If you're launching any new products into a